MaterSim/vasprun/README.md

 ```
 ## DOS plots
+A number of ways of plotting dos are also supported, some basic options are
+t: total dos
+spd: spd dos
+one can just use the -d option to customize the plots.
+If spin is included in vasprun.xml, the plot will show both up and down spin states separately.
 $ python vasprun.py -v vasprun.xml -d t+spd -s 0.15 -n dos-spd.png

 It will geneate a dos-spd.png figure like the following: